What to prepare for your BAA Audition

 • Environment: Where am I?
 In what time period does this piece take place?

-• If you wish to be considered for Acting AND Voice: prepare at least one 16 – 32 bar musical theatre selection AND one 1-minute monologue (see Voice specifications above).
+• If you wish to be considered for Acting AND Voice: prepare at least one 16 – 32 bar musical theatre selection in addition to your monologues (see Voice specifications above).
 The audition panel may request to see only part of these materials at the audition.

 • We will be looking for dancers who have a strong sense of story telling through movement.
 Give some thought to the character you are playing and use your choreography to express what that character wants and how they are trying to accomplish their goal.